John Dyer is a photographer. He has a Masters of Arts degree from the University of Texas where he worked with Russell Lee and Garry Winogrand.

-He lives in San Antonio with his wife, painter Diane Mazur.
+John lives with his wife, the painter Diane Mazur, in San Antonio, Texas.

 She drove up by herself in her little red hatchback and parked in front of my studio.
 I had gotten a call from Mas Magazine, a magazine devoted to Latino culture and lifestyle.
 They wanted a cover and main spread profiling this young Texas singer who was starting to make a name for herself in the world of Tejano music.
 I had heard of Selena but I didn’t know very much about her and certainly had no idea of what was to come.